 The Borrowed

-An item borrowed from a happily married couple, again meant to encourage fertility: in fact, the borrowed item is *traditionally* meant to be undergarments of a friend/family member with children, to get the fertility vibes, uh, flowing.
+"Something borrowed" traditionally came from a happily married person, another example of old-school wedding beliefs meant to encourage fertility: in fact, the borrowed item is *traditionally* meant to be undergarments of a friend/family member with children, to get the fertility vibes, uh, flowing.
 To this we say, to each their own, but also…ew to borrowed underwear?

 The Blue

 Another item worn to scare off the Evil Eye.
-Often, the blue item was a garter worn by the bride on her wedding day for good luck.
+"Something blue" was often a garter worn by the bride on her wedding day for good luck.
 Fun (sort of) fact: garters are sometimes thought of as a symbol of deflowering, and in some ceremonies, the groom removes the garter with his teeth and throws it to unmarried male guests (similar to the bouquet toss tradition, but far more intimate!).

 The Takeaway

-If you’re feeling extra superstitious on your wedding day, the rhyme also has a line about "a sixpence in her shoe" - specifically a silver sixpence in the left shoe of the bride.
+If you’re feeling extra superstitious on your wedding day, this wedding ritual also has a line about "a sixpence in her shoe" - specifically a silver sixpence in the left shoe of the bride.
 Hopefully she'll stay balanced as she walks down the aisle with a British coin in only one of her wedding shoes.
 Traditionally, the sixpence was meant to ward against jilted suitors.
 You know, just to be on the safe side about anyone you may have ghosted on Tinder...

 Okay, so overall, the history behind the saying has a lot to do with warding off evil spirits and bringing on babies.
-In the twenty-first century, as a society we are definitely less afraid of the Evil Eye and know a bit more about the science behind fertility, but wedding traditions can be fun regardless of where they came from.
+In the twenty-first century, as a society we are definitely less afraid of the Evil Eye and know a bit more about the science behind fertility, but wedding traditions and superstitious beliefs about wedding luck can be fun regardless of where they came from.

 Here at Holden, we want to take some of the headache and confusion out of the wedding industry and your special day, so if there's another tradition you want us to unpack (like why do people carry a wedding bouquet and what's up with the wedding veil, anyway?), shoot us an email at help@hiholden.com and we’ll tackle it next!